 1.13 The word “include” shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.

 2. DATA SECURITY AND PROTECTION

 2.7 Information Security Program.
-Seagate will implement, maintain, monitor and, where necessary, update a comprehensive written information security program that contains appropriate administrative, technical, and physical safeguards to protect Customer Personal Information against anticipated threats or hazards to its security, confidentiality or integrity (such as unauthorized access, collection, use, copying, modification, disposal or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage or any other unauthorized form of Processing) (“Information Security Program”).
-Customer acknowledges that the Information Security Program is subject to technical progress and development and that Seagate may update or modify such program from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Services purchased by the Customer.
+Seagate will implement, maintain, monitor and, where necessary, update a comprehensive written information security program that contains appropriate administrative, technical, and physical safeguards to protect Company Personal Information against anticipated threats or hazards to its security, confidentiality or integrity (such as unauthorized access, collection, use, copying, modification, disposal or disclosure, unauthorized, unlawful, or accidental loss, destruction, acquisition, or damage or any other unauthorized form of Processing) (“Information Security Program”).
+Company acknowledges that the Information Security Program is subject to technical progress and development and that Seagate may update or modify such program from time to time, provided that such updates and modifications do not result in the degradation of the overall security of the Services purchased by the Company.

 (a) requests from a Data Subject to exercise one of their rights provided by Applicable Privacy Laws, including but not limited to a request for data portability, to access, change, delete, or restrict, and similar requests; or

 (b) complaints or allegations that the Processing infringes on a Data Subject’s rights.